Amstf/SLA-AwareCross-DomainOrchestrationwithMinimalVisibility-througaMultiDomainSliceBrokering/README.md

 - `oai-upf-slice1` → `12.1.1.1/24`
 - `oai-upf-slice2` → `12.1.2.1/24`

+> If a container is not healthy or the UPF addresses are missing, inspect logs with `docker logs <container-name>` before proceeding.

 The AMF is reachable at `192.168.70.132`.
 The gNB must point to this address for N2 connectivity.

 ---